 While the NIST RMF and the supporting documentation was designed to secure federal agencies and federal information systems, similar to the NIST CSF, the gold-standard that these frameworks have set has proven to be of great value to private sector organizations as well to support assessing security controls and determining a control baseline to direct security investments moving forward.

-The CyberStrong platform is built on gold-standard frameworks to enable success for both risk management and achieving and maintaining compliance using frameworks like the NIST CSF and RMF.
+The CyberStrong platform is built on gold-standard frameworks to enable success for both risk management and achieving as well as maintaining compliance using frameworks like the NIST CSF and RMF.
 If you have any questions about the NIST RMF, or any other cybersecurity questions, give us a call at 1-800-NIST CSF request a demo.